woshilapin/kirin/documentation/cots_connector.md

 **Setting the trip effect**

 Effect is set to `ADDITIONAL_SERVICE` when the trip status is `add` and `NO_SERVICE` when the trip status is `delete`.

-Otherwise, the trip effect is calculated based on the status at the stops of the Trip in the following order:
+Otherwise, the trip effect is calculated based on the statuses at the stops of the Trip in the following order:
 * the effect is set to `DETOUR`, when the status at some stop is `added_for_detour` or `delete_for_detour`
 * otherwise, the effect is set to `REDUCED_SERVICE`, when the status at some stop is `delete`
 * otherwise, the effect is set to `MODIFIED_SERVICE`, when the status at some stop is `add`